sutharjay1/togl/README.md

 ## Overview

-Togl UI is the frontend interface for the Togl feature management system.
+Togl is a feature management system.
 Built with Next.js and React, it provides a sleek, responsive, and user-friendly dashboard for managing feature flags, user roles, and organizational settings.

 ## Features